 1. Take Only One Photo.
 Yes, Only 1.

 Have you looked at your camera roll recently?

 I have, and there’s a ton of images that are nearly identical.
 I’m not talking about that annoying burst mode that I somehow turn on.
 I’m talking about how I always snap two, or four, or ten photos of pretty much the same thing.

 It sounds good in theory but doesn’t seem to happen that way in practice.
 How often do you actually sit and delete the multiples, saving that one really good shot?
 (Rarely, or at least until your phone runs out of space and you’re scrambling to free up more memory.)

 I will resist the “take as many as you want” mindset.
-Taking photo after photo with no adjustments in perspective or composition is not only senseless, it exudes an “I’m not good enough” attitude.
+Taking photo after photo with basicallly no adjustments in perspective or composition is not only senseless, it eschews responsibility for taking a good photo.

-I may be reading into this too much, but if you have ever felt this way (or are simply running out of space on your phone) try a single shot approach.
+I may be reading into this too much, but if you have ever felt this way (or are simply tired of a camera roll that is filled with endless multiple) try a single shot approach.

 Is your Inbox overloaded with non-essential stuff?
-Yeah, tell me about it.

 We live in an age where email addresses are form of currency.
-We exchange them for access to some content, some download, or some registration to a site.
+We exchange them for access to content, downloads, or registration to a site.